Welcome to Luxembourg!

 Information about this leg

-Port side is Luxembourg (left bank)
+Port side is Luxembourg (left bank) but also the German border

-Starboard side is Germany (right bank)
+Starboard side is Germany (right bank) but is also the Luxembourg border

 Important Information

 Attention!
-Heading down-stream, so counting backwards on the km markers!
+Heading downstream, so counting backwards on the km markers!

 From here: we continue where we left France